 What you eat and drink in the hours before singing has a considerable influence on the quality of your voice.
 Most performers understand how important it is to look after their voice, as the health of a singer’s vocal cords can make or break a performance.
 This article lists the best things to eat and drink as a singer, and also what you should avoid.

 Good foods to eat before singing

-The following foods and drinks are said to be beneficial to your voice prior to a singing performance.
+Eating and drinking the following foods and drinks before a singing performance can help you have a good voice.